 And on a lazy Saturday afternoon God said, “let there be cars.”
 Most early men were happy, but there was that one guy.
-The guy who thought that 223 hp out of a Chevy small block was not good enough; thus, hotrodding was born unto this world.
+The guy who thought that 223 hp out of a Chevrolet small block was not good enough; thus, hotrodding was born unto this world.

 Since that day there have been many engines that gearheads have revered for their power, prowess, and ease of modification.
 Classics like the big block Chevy 427, small block Chevy 350, Chrysler 426 Hemi, and the General Motors(GM) LS1 come to mind.
 GM has engineered another beast, the LS3.
 A crate LS3 can set you back about $8,000, but it comes with a satisfying 430 bhp and 424 lb-ft of torque.
-Those numbers are pretty impressive from the crate, but the LS3 offers durability and extreme power potential, creating a gearheads dream.
-Let’s have a look at some details of the GM LS3, including specs and easy power mods that can help you boost its output above 500 bhp.
+Those numbers are pretty impressive from the crate engine, but the LS3 offers durability and extreme power potential, creating a gearheads dream.
+Let’s have a look at some details of the GM LS3 crate engines, including specs and easy power mods that can help you boost its output above 500 bhp.

-Specs of the GM LS3 Engine
+Specs of the GM LS3 Motor

 Before we get into the numbers-heavy specs, here are a few light facts to keep in mind as you are planning your build.

-First off, this motor is totally aluminum: from stem to stern.
+First off, the LS3 motor is totally aluminum: from stem to stern.
 That is to say from block to head.
 The use of aluminum allows the engine to cool much faster than if it had an iron block and aluminum heads.
 It also offers a weight reduction over an iron block.

 It is generally acknowledged that LS engines respond better when they run cooler.
 Many gearheads have noticed that keeping the engine around 180 degrees during normal operation coaxes more power out of an LS3.
 That is why the first mod that many do is to install a 160 degree thermostat.

-The LS3 is very similar to the LS1.
+The LS3 family is very similar to the LS1.
 Most of the differences between the two engines are internal, with the more noteworthy being bore, stroke, heads, and cam setup.
 All of these changes push the LS3 to 6.2L compared to the 5.7L of the LS1.